 Like any other sales technique, there are right and not-so-right ways to use the assumptive close.
 One key to success in this technique involves making a seamless transition between your benefit statement and your assumptive close — that secondary question that guarantees the sale.
 (Pausing gives the customer extra time to evaluate and possibly dismiss the benefit statement.)

 If you feel the need to move as gracefully as possible into the assumptive close, break your secondary question into two questions.
 For example, you might ask, “When do you want our technician to visit you?
 Should we stop by on Friday since you said that was your slow day for business?”
-Your customer might hesitate to answer the first question but then follow the prompt on the second question.
+Your customer might hesitate to answer the first question, but then follow the prompt on the second question.